ExpressionEngine/Emoji-Support/emoji_support/README.md

 ## Copyright / License Notice

-This project is copyright (c) 2018 EllisLab, Inc ([https://ellislab.com](https://ellislab.com)) and is licensed under Apache License, Version 2.0.
+This project is copyright (c) 2021 Packet Tide, LLC ([https://packettide.com](https://packettide.com)) and is licensed under Apache License, Version 2.0.

 Complete license terms and copyright information can be found in [LICENSE.txt](LICENSE.txt) in the root of this repository.

-"ExpressionEngine" is a registered trademark of EllisLab, Inc. in the United States and around the world.
-Refer to EllisLab's [Trademark Use Policy](https://ellislab.com/trademark-use-policy) for access to logos and acceptable use.
+"ExpressionEngine" is a registered trademark of Packet Tide, LLC in the United States and around the world.
+Refer to ExpressionEngine's [Trademark Use Policy](https://expressionengine.com/about/trademark-use-policy) for access to logos and acceptable use.